Made Easier Guides

 While European countries will change the time, Turkey will remain on ’summer time’ all year round.

-Turkey will now be all year round 3 hours ahead of GMT/UTC
+Turkey will now be all year round 3 hours ahead of GMT

 To see the World Times, click Here